drderkummer/Software-Engineering-Project/README.md

       * average over all drinking nights
       * average over special week days
       * max/min function

 * Chalmers-Campus-Map
   * Step tracking using accelerometer, maby calories (or beers) burnt walking.
   * Import i-Cal schedule and get information about where to go
   * Shortest path algorithm using djikstra?
   * Possibility to book grouprooms
   * building interior maps addition to the campus map, maby based on data from altimeter etc in the phone?
+  * Possibility to add pubs for use on pubcrawl.
+  * Using the GPS to track your position.
+  * Smart app, tells you when you be there etc.

 Group-Meetings &amp Lectures
 ---------------------------